Estimated reading time: 5 minutes

 Hiring a new employee can be an exciting yet stressful time for a small business owner.

-The reason being – no one wants to make the costly mistake of hiring the wrong person.
+The reason is – no one wants to make the costly mistake of hiring the wrong person.

 There are many steps to the hiring process – articulating the need, creating a job description, budgeting for salary, advertising, and reviewing applications to select a handful of candidates to interview.

-It is always difficult to carve out preparation time but doing so can have a significant impact on the interview.
+It is always challenging to carve out preparation time, but doing so can significantly impact the interview.

-Take some time to prepare for the interview to ensure you maximize your time with the candidate.
+Take some time to prepare for the interview to maximize your time with the candidate.

-Making sure you are prepared and familiar with the job, and candidate can be crucial in selecting the right person.
+Ensuring you are prepared and familiar with the job and candidate can be crucial in selecting the right person.

 5 Steps to Preparing for the Interview

 If you were part of the process of writing the job description, you might have a good understanding of what the job entails.